mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 others to your new-found faith.
 Roll 2d6 and on 7+ lose an ally or contact but gain a contact who you have converted.
 43 Roll Psi 8+.
 If you succeed you gain, via a psychic vision, a view of a star system that has not yet been discovered.
 The lure of this system is undeniable and you must, in some way, engineer a plan to travel to this area of space.
-You cannot plot the coordinates using standard means; you just know how to guide someone else (a ship’s pilot or navigator, say).
+You cannot plot the coordinates using standard means; you just know how to guide someone else (a ship's pilot or navigator, say).
 If you fail, the dream is a tantalising glimpse of a place you are drawn to.
 These dreams and visions will keep occurring until, by chance, you stumble upon the star system that haunts you.